CarlisleKing/PremierLeaguePrediction/README.md

 # PremierLeaguePrediction
-Predict future Premier League games
+A Python Script file to predict future Premier League games based on a model of Prof David Spiegelhalter.